Updated: May 12, 2022

 Do you hate identifying gulls?
 Join the flock...

 I would not enjoy the results of surveying how birders deal with identifying gulls.
 I would bet a life bird or two, that many birders guess, skip, or lump a majority of the Larus gulls they see.
 If you do not know what a Larus gull is, do not fret.
 Not everyone can be a "Larophile..."

 Larus, Larus, Leucophaeus

 Larus is the genus of the majority of the larger, white-head gulls.
-The failed attempt at a "duck, duck, goose" joke in the header of this section includes a second genus from another common gull in the Rockies, the Franklin's Gull.
+The failed attempt at a "duck, duck, goose" joke in the title of this section includes a second genus from another common gull in the Rockies, the Franklin's Gull.
 While I will not use Larus extensively in this post, you should expect to see me refer to white-headed gulls with the colloquial "Larry's".
 I get so much joy from shouting, "Whoa!
 That is one giant flocking group of Larry's!"

 We have two main species of Larry in the Rockies, the Ring-billed Gull (the dumpster Larry) and the California Gull (the hipster Larry).
 Now, sit back and enjoy my ramblings, as I attempt to focus my energies on providing identification tips on these two common interior Larry's.